 Expansion Joints are PT&P’s largest individual and most engineered product category (though we are in a lot of categories) You can find many of our projects in our U.S. Bellows product archives.
 Expansion joints are also the product that PT&P started its business with when our founder designed a thick-walled Expansion Joint for Dow Plaquemine in 1974.
-PT&P now sells expansion joints through It’s US Bellows subsidiary.
+PT&P now sells expansion joints through Its U.S. Bellows subsidiary.
 PT&P is uniquely positioned to service Expansion Joint Requirements as we are the only company globally that has deep Pipe Stress Engineering Expertise AND produces expansion joints and Engineered Pipe Supports.
 Also, PT&P is one of only 14 global members of the Expansion Joint Manufacturer’s Association which sets the de facto standards for Expansion Joint Engineering.
-There are many providers of expansion joints but only a very limited number of who have the Engineering capability to be a participating member of EJMA.
+There are many providers of expansion joints but only a very limited number of those who have the Engineering capability to be a participating member of EJMA.

 Our recommendation for our customers is to only use expansion joints when necessary as they are the weakest link in the Piping System.